GoogleCloudPlatform/python-docs-samples/MAC_SETUP.md

 ### Using Python 3+ venv
-Python has builtin support for creating virtual environments, accessible by running `python -m venv`.
+Python has builtin support for creating virtual environments, accessible by running the `venv` module.

 ```
 cd python-docs-samples